Wish-s/Matrix-Computation/README.md

 - Extract fishnet x, y coordinates and UMT values.
 - Export property data (txt file).

+  *In this project, the Distance text file does not contain the table header, while the Relationhip text file contains the table header.*

 # Compute the first matrix: the distance matrix.
 - Import
  ```